matikepa/matsonkepson.github.io/content/blog/post009-how-to-train-new-junior-employees-efficiently/index.md

 Creating a supportive environment for different kinds of questions, providing additional resources, promoting incremental learning are crucial steps.
 The feedback loop is also highlighted, encouraging constructive criticism that develops critical thinking.
 Remember to include plenty of hands-on practice.
-Overall, these strategies aim to ensure that new team members quickly become valuable contributors to any organization.
+In general, these strategies are designed to help new team members quickly become valuable assets to the organization and easily navigate their future careers.

 ## References